brendanmapes/brendanmapes.github.io/docs/interesting.markdown

 permalink: /interesting/
 ---

-Here's some stuff that's interesting to me.
+Here's some stuff I think is interesting.